Hudson Valley Community College: Academics

 Some of the college's most popular academic programs include Criminal Justice, Business, Liberal Arts, Electrical Construction and Maintenance, Nursing, Computer Information Systems, Human Services and Engineering Science.
 Hudson Valley also offers dozens of college-level courses for the region's secondary students each year through its College in the High School program.

 Transfer agreements with more than 100 four-year colleges and universities have been created and maintained so that students have a variety of opportunities once they complete their associate degree at the college.
 The most popular transfer destinations for graduates are University at Albany, Siena College, The College of Saint Rose and the Sage Colleges.

 The college also collaborates with four-year institutions of higher education to host bachelor's degree programs directly on the Troy campus.
-These include a Human Services B.S. degree program through Cazenovia College and a B.B.A.
+These include a B.B.A.
 Business Administration degree from the State University of New York at Cobleskill.

 The college oversees the Capital District Educational Opportunity Center, which provides college preparation and career training for those who are income-eligible.

 The Marvin Library Learning Commons supports the college's academic programs through its collections and services.
 The library provides over 100,000 volumes in print, microform, and electronic format.
 It provides access to over 30,000 journal titles through a range of print and electronic journals.
 Research databases are available to all registered students and faculty and staff from the library and from off-campus.
 Faculty librarians are available to provide reference services and individual research consultation by appointment.
 The library sponsors the Voices lecture series with over a dozen speakers on topics from the arts, politics and contemporary issues in the community.
 The college's archives are stored in and maintained by the library.

 Student Senate

 The Student Senate, elected from within the student body, is the elected student government on the campus.
-The Student Senate at Hudson Valley Community College, with administration and faculty guidance, assumes the responsibility of promoting and coordinating student affairs and student life, authorizing the establishment of new clubs and activities, promoting student welfare and assisting with the annual budget which supports the extracurricular program of over forty-five different activities.
+The Student Senate at Hudson Valley Community College, with administration and faculty guidance, assumes the responsibility of promoting and coordinating student affairs and student life, authorizing the establishment of new clubs and activities, promoting student welfare and assisting with the annual budget which supports the extracurricular program of over fifty different activities.
+The senate is composed of about 25 members.